 Determinants of Organizational Creativity

-Let us learn how an organizations could encourage creativity performances of its employees through providing a conducive environment.
+Let us learn how an organization could encourage creativity performances of its employees by providing a conducive environment.

 According to Andriopoulos (2001), there are five factors that have an influence on both the individual’s and the organization’s creative performance: the organizational climate, leadership style, organizational culture, resources and skills, and the structure and systems of organization.